sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/miscellaneous.md

 ## Dialogue System:

-Instantiates dialogue prefab to canvas when called.
-Allows for different fonts, text sizes, typing speeds, typing sounds.
-Allows players to skip the typing sequence.
+When a player interacts with an NPC, a dialogue canvas prefab is instantiated.
+Players can skip the typing sequence of dialogue by pressing a button.
+This system allows for customized images, fonts, text sizes, typing speeds, typing sounds.

 <p align="center">
 <img src="/assets/images/onion-trail/dialogue-system/dialogue-preview.gif" />